Our Classes & Study Guides

 Contact us, or leave us a comment below, if you’d like us to coach you to lead others in our materials, or ask other questions.

-classes for Fall 2025
+classes for Spring 2026

-Would people in Hell choose Heaven if given the chance?
-In the popular modern show The Good Place, people can and do.
-In C.S.
-Lewis’ classic portrayal of a bus ride from Hell to Heaven, all but one do not.
-Protestants tend to think of hell as a prison cell where people want to get out, where God keeps them in because of their deeds and deservingness.
+One reason for our surprise is that Protestants tend to think of hell as a prison cell where people want to get out, where God keeps them in because of their deeds and deservingness.
+Which raises many challenging questions about the character of God.
 But Lewis portrays hell as a state of being where God calls people towards Him, where the people say "no," because of their desires and determinations.
+Which makes more sense since we see people today choose self-deception and addiction, where our attempts at truth-telling and love feel like torment to them because they have become so resentful.
 This was actually the way the early Christians understood Hell.
+Lewis expresses this idea to a modern audience, with modern stories.

 Let’s Chat